ebeneditos/telegram.bot/.github/ISSUE_TEMPLATE.md

-# Issue Template

-Please choose one of the following with an `[x]` and fill the appropriate field:
+Please choose one of the following and fill the appropriate field:

 - [ ] Bug Report
 - [ ] New Feature